nutanix/nutanix.ansible/CONTRIBUTING.md

     Replace `module_test_name` with the actual module's name.

 ## Cleanup
-6. After completing all integration tests, clean up the environment by running:
+6. After completing all integration tests, perform a cleanup specific to the tested feature:
+    - For PC tests, execute the command:
       ```bash
-    ansible-playbook prepare_env/tasks/cleanup.yml
+      ansible-playbook prepare_env/tasks/clean_up.yml
       ```
+    - For Foundation tests, execute the command:
+      ```bash
+      ansible-playbook prepare_foundation_env/tasks/clean_up.yml
+      ```

 By following these steps, you can conduct comprehensive integration testing for the specified Ansible module and ensure a clean testing environment afterward.
+Define only the necessary variables for the specific feature you intend to test.